phetsims/natural-selection/doc/implementation-notes.md

 ## Terminology

-The *Terminology* section of [model.md](https://github.com/phetsims/natural-selection/blob/master/doc/model.md) documents domain terminology that you'll need to be familiar with in order to understand the implementation.
+Most of terminology that you'll need to navigate the implementation is found throughout [model.md](https://github.com/phetsims/natural-selection/blob/master/doc/model.md).
 These addition terms are specific to the implementation:

 ## Common Patterns

 **Model-View Transform**:

-**Coordinate Frames**:

 **Query Parameters**: Query parameters are used to enable sim-specific features, mainly for debugging and testing.
 Sim-specific query parameters are documented in [NaturalSelectionQueryParameters](https://github.com/phetsims/natural-selection/blob/master/js/common/NaturalSelectionQueryParameters.js).

 **Assertions**: The implementation makes heavy use of `assert` to verify pre/post assumptions and perform type checking.
+This sim performs type-checking for almost all function arguments via `assert`.
+While this may look like overkill, it did catch quite a few problems during refactoring, and was a net gain.
 If you are making modifications to this sim, do so with assertions enabled via the `ea` query parameter.

 **Memory Management**: All uses of `link`, `addListener`, etc. are documented as to whether they need a corresponding `unlink`, `removeListener`, etc.